 How To Know If You Have A Drinking Problem

-If you have a goal that you are trying accomplish and your drinking interferes with it, then you need to cut back or stop drinking.
+If you’re trying to accomplish a goal and your drinking interferes with it, then you need to cut back or stop drinking.
 If you can’t, then you have a drinking problem.
-I’m on 23 months of not drinking so the following is straight from my heart, but it should give you framework to evaluate your own decisions and goals.
+I’m on 23 months of not drinking so the following is from my heart, but it should give you the framework to evaluate your own decisions and goals.

-That’s my definition.
-By that definition I don’t consider most alcoholics as people with drinking problems.
-If you have decided that you’ve done what you’re going to do in life and you want to spend most of your free time getting hammered, that’s fine by me.
+By that definition I don’t consider most alcoholics as people with a drinking problem.
+If you have decided that you’ve done what you’re going to do in life and want to spend most of your free time getting hammered, that’s fine by me.

 If you want to be nothing more than a high school drop out making 10 dollars an hour, then by all means drink until you throw up, multiple nights of the week.
 If you’ve made a few million dollars and are content just letting it ride while drinking many evenings away, then I don’t think you have a problem.

 If are you are earnestly trying to improve your life but alcohol is interfering, then you have a drinking problem.
-You don’t have to get smashed all the time, but your drinking is problematic if it interferes with your aims for your life.
+You don’t have to get smashed all the time, but your drinking is problematic if it interferes with your goals.

-If you put an effort into a portion of life but alcohol is undoing that progress, then you need to change your relationship status with booze.
-Maybe you take a short break, maybe you drink soft drinks most of the time, or maybe you go on a permanent break.
+If you put effort into a portion of life but alcohol is undoing that progress, then you need to change your relationship with booze.
+Maybe you take a short break.
+Maybe you drink soft drinks.
+Maybe you go on a permanent break.
 But something must change.